dyne/lsget/README.md

 Copyleft 🄯 2025 by [Dyne.org](https://www.dyne.org) foundation, Amsterdam

-Designed, written and maintained by Puria Nafisi Azizi.
+Designed, written and maintained by Puria Nafisi Azizi with contributions by Denis Jaromil Roio

 **[🔝 back to top](#toc)**